 Every HR team will need to decide what’s best for their unique situation.
-In partnership with our marketing and leadership teams, we explored which option made the most sense for our business.
-Here’s a list of important considerations and tips that helped us plan a safe and successful 2020 off-site corporate event!
+Here’s a list of important considerations and tips that helped us plan a safe and successful 2022 holiday event!

 How important is it that the employees have this time to get together and bond with each other?
 Is this important enough to outweigh the potential negative side effects of having a group party?
 There are a lot of things you can do to mitigate your risk, but there’s no way you can get your risk down to zero when you’re meeting in person.

-At GoCo, we started planning with an anonymous survey throughout the company to gauge interest, while making it clear that the event, if it happened at all, was going to be completely optional.
+We started planning with an anonymous survey throughout the company to gauge interest while making it clear that the event was going to be completely optional.
 Some people said they didn’t want to attend the event under any circumstances, and that was totally okay.
 For those who said they were comfortable with some level of interaction, we wanted to know under what circumstances they would agree to attend.
 We asked what precautions mattered most to them, such as being outdoors, wearing masks, cleaning protocols, etc.

-In the end, we erred on the side of safety-first, going above and beyond what they said they’d be comfortable with.
+In the end, we erred on the side of safety first, going above and beyond what they said they’d be comfortable with.
 We followed local recommendations and CDC guidelines so that all bases were covered.
 We also waited to hold our event until the positivity rate was below 5% in our area (it was over 10% for a long time).
-With regional differences in positivity rates, I think it’s key to pay attention to what’s transpiring in your local area to help guide the decision.
-Unfortunately, there aren’t a lot of places in the United States right now where positivity rates are low, so for most, an in-person event might be out of the question.

 We ultimately decided an in-person party was a viable option for our event, given that positivity rates were lower in October, at the time of our event.
 If your company decides to take a similar path, the following questions and considerations can help to guide your planning: